 As is obvious, these expansions of the law are fraught with vague and ambiguous terms that have created great uncertainty about what kind of online speech is now illegal.
 FOSTA does not define "facilitate", "promote",

+them.
 Plaintiffs Woodhull Freedom Foundation and Human Rights Watch advocate for the decriminalization of sex work, both domestically and internationally.
-It is unclear whether that advocacy is considered "facilitating" prostitution under
+It is unclear whether that advocacy is considered "facilitating" prostitution

-FOSTA.
+under FOSTA.
 Plaintiffs Woodhull and Alex Andrews offer substantial resources online to sex workers, including important health and safety information.
-This protected speech, and other harm reduction efforts, can also be seen as "facilitating"
+This protected speech, and other harm reduction efforts, can also be seen as

-prostitution.
-And although each of the plaintiffs vehemently opposes sex trafficking, Congress's expressed
+"facilitating" prostitution.
+And although each of the plaintiffs vehemently opposes sex trafficking, Congress's

-sense in passing the law was that sex trafficking and sex work were "inextricably linked."
-Thus, plaintiffs are legitimately concerned that their advocacy on behalf of sex workers will be seen as being done in reckless disregard of some
+expressed sense in passing the law was that sex trafficking and sex work were "inextricably linked."
+Thus, plaintiffs are legitimately concerned that their advocacy on behalf of sex workers will be seen as being done in reckless

 The third change significantly undercut the protections of one of the Internet's most important laws, 47 U.S.C. § 230, originally a provision of the Communications Decency Act, commonly known simply as Section 230 or CDA 230: